 There are 20 amino acids used in the human body.
 The body can make eleven types of amino acids on its own, from either other amino acids or nutrients.
 However, nine are considered “essential” in that they must come from food.
 The nine essential amino acids are: leucine, isoleucine, lysine, methionine, phenylalanine, threonine, histidine, tryptophan and valine.
 Each of these amino acids has a specific daily recommended intake.

 Many foods contain some amino acids, but only a few foods have all nine.
 When a food has all nine amino acids it is considered a “complete” protein.
 When it is lacking one or more it is an “incomplete” protein.
 Animal foods, such as milk, poultry, fish and meat, are all complete proteins.
 Plant-proteins, such as beans, nuts and seeds, are incomplete proteins.
 The only exception is soy, which does have all nine essential amino acids.
 Quinoa and bulgur do have all nine essential amino acids, but the quantity is not high enough for those to be considered “complete” proteins.

 The easiest way to meet your daily protein needs is to eat a high protein food with each meal.
-For optimal nutrition, you should vary between plant and animal sources.
-Unless you are a strict vegan, there is no need to worry if you are getting enough of each of the essential amino acids when you eat a varied diet.
+As we mentioned, for optimal nutrition, you should vary between plant and animal sources of protein.
+Unless you choose to follow a strictly vegan diet, there is no need to worry about getting enough of each essential amino acid when planning out your daily routine.

 Amino acids have many health benefits.
 Since they are the building blocks of protein, they play a role in muscle growth, enzymatic reactions, tissue repair, nutrient absorption, immune function and proper digestion.